Miss Diva: Representatives at international pageants

-Miss Diva was introduced by Femina Miss India to select delegates to represent India at Miss Universe.
-The pageant is organized by the Bennett Coleman and Company Ltd. annually and the first edition of Miss Diva was held in 2013.

 Miss Supranational

 The Times Group acquired the rights to send India's representatives to Miss Supranational in 2013.
-From the year 2016, the first runner-up of Miss Diva is announced as Miss Supranational India.
+From the year 2016 to 2020, the first runner-up of Miss Diva is announced as Miss Supranational India.

+Miss Cosmo

+WorldWide Media Pvt.
+Ltd., the parent organization of the Miss Diva pageant, acquired the national license for Miss Cosmo in 2025.

 Previous franchises

 Below are the names of delegates and the international pageants whose franchise was previously owned by the Times Group.
 Femina Miss India/Miss Diva no longer selects India's representatives for the below listed pageants.